January 27 – 29, 2023

 The Singing of Auld Lang Syne

 Caroline Bennett is our program coordinator for Scottish Weekend at Mohonk Mountain House.
 She hails from the UK and was introduced to Scottish music, song, and dance by her Scottish mother.
-She is passionate about Gaelic song and the Gaelic language, is a singer, weaver and spinner and regularly participates in traditional waulkings with her own woven cloth.
-She has received silver and gold medals at the North Carolina Gaelic Mòd.
+She is passionate about Gaelic songs and the Gaelic language, is a singer, weaver, and spinner, and regularly participates in traditional waulkings with her own woven cloth.
+She has received gold medals at the Regional Gaelic Mòds and has lately been composing original Gaelic poetry and songs.
+Her original songs have been included in a series of programs on new Gaelic singers and songwriters presented on the BBC by Gillebride MacMillan.
+Her poetry was also short-listed in the Gaelic Poetry category of the Wigtown Poetry Prize in Scotland in 2021 and in 2022 was published in an anthology of Gaelic poetry from Cape Breton.
 Caroline has also performed extensively as a Scottish Country Dancer and has received her Part 1 teaching certification.
-This is the ninth year that Caroline has been the program coordinator for the Mohonk Scottish Weekend and she is excited to be working again with such enthusiastic and talented performers.
+This is the tenth year that Caroline has been the program coordinator for the Mohonk Scottish Weekend and she is excited to be working again with such enthusiastic and talented performers.

 Availability is limited.
 For reservations, please call .